 #5 – Government Refinance Loans

 There are some federal refinance programs that allow homeowners to refinance their home when they owe more on the home than it is worth.
-One of the major ones is the Home Affordable Refinance Program or HARP.
+One of the major ones used to be the Home Affordable Refinance Program or HARP.
 It allow you to refinance up to 125% of the value of the home.
 This can be a life saver for people who are underwater on their mortgage and do not want to give up the home to foreclosure.

 The Federal Housing Administration also has a fantastic FHA streamline refinance program for people who have an FHA mortgage at a higher interest rate.
 Most people who do the FHA streamline program can refinance their loan without a new appraisal, without a credit check, and without verifying their current income.